Haridwar: Bharat Mata Mandir

 Bharat Mata Mandir is a multi-storey temple dedicated to Bharat Mata (Mother India).
 Bharat Mata Mandir was inaugurated on 15 May 1983 by Indira Gandhi on the banks of the river Ganges.
 It is situated adjacent to the Samanvaya Ashram, and stands eight stories tall to a height of 180 ft.
 Each floor depicts an era in the Indian history, from the days of Ramayana until India's independence.

 On the first floor is the statue of Bharat Mata.
 The second floor, Shur Mandir, is dedicated to the well-renowned heroes of India.
 The third floor Matri Mandir is dedicated to the achievements of India's revered women, such as Radha, Mira, Savitri, Draupadi, Ahilya, Anusuya, Maitreyi, Gargi etc. The great saints from various religions, including Jainism, Sikhism, and Buddhism are featured on the fourth floor Sant Mandir.
 The assembly hall with walls depicting symbolic coexistence of all religions practised in India and paintings portraying history in various provinces is situated on the fifth floor.
 The various forms of the Goddess Shakti can be seen on the sixth floor, whilst the seventh floor is devoted to all incarnations of Vishnu.
 The eighth floor holds the shrine of Shiva.

 The temple was built under the former Shankaracharya Maha-Mandleshwar Swami Satyamitranand Giri Maharaj.
 Since the inception of the Swami Satyamitranand foundation in 1998, several other branches have been opened, namely in Renukut, Jabalpur, Jodhpur, Indore, and Ahmedabad.
 It is presently under The Junapeethadheesh, Acharya Shree Mahamandaleshwar Swami Avdheshanand Giri Ji Maharaj.

 Piran Kaliyar

-Piran Kaliyar Sharif, built by Ibrahim Lodhi, a ruler of Delhi, this 'Dargah' of Hazrat Alauddin Sabir Kaliyari, a 13th-century, Sufi Saint of Chishti Order (also known as Sarkar Sabir Pak), in Kaliyar village, 7 km from Roorkee, is visited by devotees from all over the world, during the annual 'Urs' festival, which is celebrated from 1st day of sighting the moon to 16th day of Rabi al-awwal month, in the Islamic calendar.
+Piran Kaliyar Sharif, built by Ibrahim Lodhi, a ruler of Delhi, is the 'Dargah' of Hazrat Alauddin Sabir Kaliyari, a 13th-century Sufi saint of the Chishti Order (also known as Sarkar Sabir Pak), in Kaliyar village, 7 km from Roorkee.
+It is visited by devotees from all over the world during the annual 'Urs' festival, which is celebrated from the 1st day of sighting the moon to the 16th day of Rabi al-awwal month in the Islamic calendar.